Tatra 97: Resemblance to Volkswagen KdF-Wagen

-In both streamlined design and technical specifications, especially the engine design and position, the Type 97 has a striking resemblance to Volkswagen's KdF-Wagen.
+According to some authors, in both streamlined design and technical specifications, especially the engine design and position, the Type 97 has a striking resemblance to Volkswagen's KdF-Wagen.
 However Tatra 97 itself does not appear original, as it has resemblance to sketches by Hungarian engineer Bela Barenyi, conceived in the 1920s and published in 1934.
 In any case Adolf Hitler is reported to have encountered and said of Tatra's cars; "This is the car for my roads".
 Ferdinand Porsche was accused of using Tatra designs to design the Volkswagen quickly and cheaply.
 In Porsche's words; "Well, sometimes Ledwinka looked over my shoulder and sometimes I looked over his".